mayankkashyap879/gemini-fullstack-langgraph-quickstart/README.md

 3.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the search results to determine if the information is sufficient or if there are knowledge gaps.
 It uses a Gemini model for this reflection process.
 4.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the web research and reflection steps (up to a configured maximum number of loops).
 5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the web sources, using a Gemini model.

+## Configuration

+Configuration values for the agent are defined in `backend/src/agent/configuration.py`.
+The defaults can be overridden via environment variables or per-request query parameters:

+- `query_generator_model` – model used when creating search queries (default `gemini-2.0-flash`).
+- `reflection_model` – model used for reflection and knowledge-gap analysis (default `gemini-2.5-flash-preview-04-17`).
+- `answer_model` – model used when generating the final answer (default `gemini-2.5-pro-preview-05-06`).
+- `number_of_initial_queries` / `initial_search_query_count` – how many search queries to generate initially (default `3`).
+- `max_research_loops` – maximum number of research/reflection iterations (default `2`).

+Environment variables are the uppercase field names, e.g. `MAX_RESEARCH_LOOPS=5`.
+Query parameters follow the same names via `configurable[max_research_loops]=5` when calling the `/graphs/agent` API.

+## Citation Links

+During web research, the agent resolves long Vertex AI Search URLs to short placeholders using `resolve_urls` and inserts numbered links with `insert_citation_markers`.
+When finalizing the answer these placeholders are replaced with the original URLs, ensuring that each citation in the text links to a real source.

 ## Deployment